 In everyday use, they were pots used for putting smaller clay-made vessels in something like a box or case.

 When you study the history of pottery making in Iran, you will realize that many of the above objects were made by pottery wheels since the invention of such wheels in Iran (5000-4000 B.C).
 But, before that invention man had to make what he needed without them.

-Decorating potteries by painting various patterns are indicative of ancient Iranians’ tastes for expressing their feelings, needs, wishes, appreciations, etc. It could be named in one word, art.
+Decorating potteries by painting various patterns is indicative of ancient Iranians’ tastes for expressing their feelings, needs, wishes, appreciation, etc. It could be named in one word, art.

 Glazing Techniques in Iranian Potteries